 - 1. Minimum buffer width of 20 feet. - 2.
-Wall or double-sided fence at least six-feet tall and no more than eight-feet tall that is located three feet from the property line (no fence is allowed).
+Wall at least six-feet tall and no more than eight-feet tall that is located three feet from the property line (no fence is allowed).
 Openings of no more than four feet in width, closed off by an opaque gate of the same height as the wall, may be provided no less than 300 feet apart, for maintenance access.
-Outside of maintenance activities, the gates must be locked at all times.
-If a fence is constructed, the Director may require the fence to include masonry piers at a minimum of every 24 feet at each turn.
-Piers must be a minimum of 12 inches wide. - 3.
+Outside of maintenance activities, the gates must be locked at all times. - 3.
 At least four evergreen trees (each full to the ground and at least six-feet tall at the time of planting) per 100 linear feet of buffer. - 4.
-At least four understory trees (each with a minimum caliper of two inches) per 100 linear feet of buffer. - At least 30 shrubs, each a minimum of three feet in height at the time of planting, per 100 linear feet of buffer.
+At least four understory trees (each with a minimum caliper of two inches) per 100 linear feet of buffer. - 5.
+At least 30 shrubs, each a minimum of three feet in height at the time of planting, per 100 linear feet of buffer